 Another time when I got with it was when I finally realized that I was not with it enough to control my drinking all by myself.

 Today ask yourself if you are thinking or doing something that is out of control.
-When your brain starts tempting you to act in reaction to a negative thought like anger or resentment, tell yourself that you are not "with it" and seek some guidance on a better way to think.
-Remember that stinking thinking is relapse thinking and that it is more important to quickly step back and tell yourself that you need to change stinking thinking to positive thinking.
+Observe your thinking if you feel confused, anxious, tired, overwhelmed, or stressed.
+When your brain tempts you to react negatively, tell yourself that you are not "with it" and take three slow breaths.
+Perhaps seek guidance on a better way to think.
+Remember that stinking thinking is relapse thinking and that it is vitally important to pause and transition to positive thinking.